Marianellag1/fuzzy-octo-rate/README.md

 ## Acknowledgments

-A huge thank you to [Sank Thomas](https://github.com/SankThomas) who did an amazing walkthrough of the challenge, and explained it in a way that makes javascript not so intimidating.
+credit goes to: [Sank Thomas](https://github.com/SankThomas) for walkthrough of this challenge